Accelerometer Specifications - Quick Definitions

 Analog Devices accelerometers' noise is Gaussian and uncorrelated, so noise can be reduced by averaging the outputs from several accelerometers. supply voltage (most often, zero-g bias is nominally half the supply voltage).

-Total Noise is the random deviation from the ideal output and is equal to the multiplied product of the Noise Density and the square root of the Noise Bandwidth.
+The random deviation from the ideal output and is equal to the multiplied product of the Noise Density and the square root of the Noise Bandwidth.
 The units for this parameter are typically mg-RMS.

 Figure 2.
 Showing package alignment error α and sensor alignment